📺 Why are people so pessimistic about the future? Part 2 - the news media

 You would think that media that report so much about climate change should give such optimistic news a great deal of exposure—especially considering all the attention given to the IPBES report a month earlier.
 The research from professor Crowther shows a significant counter to climate change in general, but more trees and forests could also be very good for biodiversity.

-Warp Institute studied the impact in Swedish media, which are usually very interested in climate issues.
+Warp News studied the impact in Swedish media, which are usually very interested in climate issues.
 The report on tree planting received only a tenth of the space as the report on species extinction, and often with a negative angle and critical questions in the article.
 Compare the headlines from Sweden's largest news service, TT, which all other media use:

 "UN report: One million species risk extinction."